 The United States will undergo a population shift over the next several decades, as the number of Americans who are 65 and older increases.
-In fact, this group will reach 98 million by 2060, accounting for nearly one quarter of the population.1 This population change is particularly significant for the baby boomer generation, which is expected to fuel an increase of up to 75 percent in the number of seniors who require nursing home care (about 2.3 million by 2030).
+In fact, this group will reach 98 million by 2060, accounting for nearly one quarter of the population.

 As the population evolves, there is much that can be done to mitigate the associated impact on health care costs.
 Omnicare, the leading provider of pharmacy care services to senior communities, long-term care facilities and assisted living facilities, is uniquely positioned to help address the needs of our country’s aging population across the spectrum of senior care.